justinethier/cyclone/README.md

 Getting Started
 ---------------

-If you are installing Cyclone for the first time, you will need to use [cyclone-bootstrap](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.
+If you are installing Cyclone for the first time use [cyclone-bootstrap](https://github.com/justinethier/cyclone-bootstrap) to build a set of binaries.

 After installing you can read the Documentation section below for more.